Latest Panthers News September 2025

 - Akayleb Evans

 Depth has been an issue when it comes to Carolina’s cornerback group.
-The Panthers did sign pro bowler Jaycee Horn to a four-year contract extension in March.
+The Panthers did sign pro bowler Jaycee Horn Jr. to a four-year contract extension in March.

 Safeties